For Pandora, costs to get more listeners grow

-Pandora Media Inc reported higher revenue and profit for the quarter ending in December but said that costs to expand its audience are rising.
+Feb 5 Pandora Media Inc reported higher revenue and profit for the quarter ending in December but said that costs to grow its audience is rising.

-The online streaming music company said earnings per share for this year are expected to be between 13 cents and 17 cents, below analysts expectations of 19 cents per share, according to Thomson Reuters I/B/E/S.
+The online streaming music company said that earnings per share for this year is expected to be between 13 cents and 17 cents, below analysts expectations of 19 cents per share, according to Thomson Reuters I/B/E/S.

 Shares of Pandora fell almost 6 percent in after market trade on Wednesday after closing at $35.83.